Humphrey Bogart: Supporting gangster and villain roles

 Despite his success in The Petrified Forest (an "A movie"), Bogart signed a tepid 26-week contract at $550 ($12,570 in 2025) per week and was typecast as a gangster in a series of B movie crime dramas.
 Although he was proud of his success, the fact that it derived from gangster roles weighed on him: "I can't get in a mild discussion without turning it into an argument.
 There must be something in my tone of voice, or this arrogant face—something that antagonizes everybody.
 Nobody likes me on sight.
 I suppose that's why I'm cast as the heavy."

 In spite of his success, Warner Bros. had no interest in raising Bogart's profile.
 His roles were repetitive and physically demanding; studios were not yet air-conditioned, and his tightly scheduled job at Warners was anything but the indolent and "peachy" actor's life he hoped for.
 Although Bogart disliked the roles chosen for him, he worked steadily.
-"In the first 34 pictures" for Warner's, he told journalist George Frazier, "I was shot in 12, electrocuted or hanged in 8, and was a jailbird in 9".
+"In the first 34 pictures" for Warners, he told journalist George Frazier, "I was shot in 12, electrocuted or hanged in 8, and was a jailbird in 9".
 He averaged a film every two months between 1936 and 1940, sometimes working on two films at the same time.
 Bogart used these years to begin developing his film persona: a wounded, stoical, cynical, charming, vulnerable, self-mocking loner with a code of honor.

 Amenities at Warners were few, compared to the prestigious Metro-Goldwyn-Mayer.
 Bogart thought that the Warners wardrobe department was cheap, and often wore his own suits in his films.
-He chose his own dog named Zero, to play Pard (his character's dog) in High Sierra.
+He chose his own dog, named Zero, to play Pard (his character's dog) in High Sierra.
 His disputes with Warner Bros. over roles and money were similar to those waged by the studio with more established and less malleable stars such as Bette Davis and James Cagney.